GerardGM99/CAHA-CAFOS-pipeline/README.md

 1. **Prepare Your Data:**

    Put your raw spectroscopic images and associated calibration files (bias, flats, arcs) in a new folder inside the working directory.
+Make sure they are properly tagged (IMAGETYP in the fits files should be 'science' for science images and standard stars, 'flat' for flats, 'bias' for bias, etc).

 2. **Setup:**